-The Big and Little Wood River Footslopes and Plains, proposed as MLRA 10A, has a mean elevation of 5310 feet above sea level, and varies from 3600 to 9235 feet.
+The Big and Little Wood River Foot slopes and Plains, proposed as MLRA 10X, has a mean elevation of 5310 feet above sea level, and varies from 3600 to 9235 feet.
 In general, average annual precipitation is greatest on the western side, with the southeast area being the driest.
-The average annual precipitation, based on 7 long term climate stations located throughout the MLRA, is 15.39 inches, with a range of 12.5 to 18 inches.
+The average annual precipitation is 15.39 inches, with a range of 12.5 to 18 inches.
+This ecological site is common in a drier area with 10 to 12 inches of precipitation.
 Monthly precipitation is generally greatest at the end of the year, diminishes steadily until a low in July and August, then increases rapidly in the autumn.

 Monthly temperatures can vary considerably.
 Highs of up to 102° and lows down to -52° Fahrenheit have been recorded.
-The average annual temperature is 42.9° Fahrenheit.
+The average annual temperature is 42.9°.
 The frost-free period ranges from 75 to 98 days.
-The freeze-free period is a bit longer range of 106 to 133 days.
+The freeze-free period is a bit longer: 106 to 133 days.

-Both morning and afternoon average relative humidity values peak in the winter, and reach their low in July and August.
+Both morning and afternoon average relative humidity values peak in the winter, and reach their low in July and august.
 The average number of sunny, cloud-free days is above average for the summer months, but below average for the period from November through February.